ERodzB/devops-terraform-challenge/README.md

 | devops-public-subnet-a-id | The public subnet A ID of shared services.  |
 | devops-public-subnet-b-id | The public subnet B ID of shared services.  |
 ## Sub Module internet-gateway/networking
-Sub module which give access to the created subnets.
+Sub module which give access to  internet for the created subnets.

 ### Module Variables
 | Variable | Description |